paladin-t/b8/docs/manual.md

 This `UPDATE_WITH` will return in five seconds.

-These functions are used to create, load or extract graphics objects and values:
+These functions are used to create, load and extract graphics objects and values:

 * `LOAD_RESOURCE(path)`: loads a resource from the disk
 	* `path`: the path of the resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of the running disk as lookup root